 Experience the ultimate freedom and explore northern Kenya's remote wilderness with your own set of propellers.
 Get ready for jaw-dropping views, awe-inspiring landscapes and an unforgettable adventure.

 Through our partners at Tropic Air, a helicopter is based at Sasaab for several months of the year, ready to whizz guests off on a variety of excursions to the most remote destinations in Kenya.
 Heli adventures are tailor made to suit every guest's interests, whether it's once-in-a-lifetime photo opportunities, discovering ancient rock art, fossil hunting or mountain top panoramas to feel like you're on top of the world.

 Discover more details on at website at: thesafaricollection.com/helicopter/

 Experience a colourful assault on all the senses at an authentic Samburu market.
 From bleating livestock to household goods and beaded jewellery, local Samburu people meet here to trade, sell and buy all sorts of goods.
 Market days usually happen on Wednesdays and Thursdays but can vary, please check with our team if you’re interested in doing this.

 NATURE AND BIRD WALKS / RUNNING

-Stretch your legs and take the time to appreciate the beautiful, flora, fauna and birdlife.
+Stretch your legs and take the time to appreciate the beautiful flora, smaller wildlife species and birdlife.
 It is possible to enjoy morning bird walks, late afternoon walks with sundowners or half day walks.
 If you are feeling energetic, one of our spotters will be happy to escort you on a riverside run!